Sorrydough/helldivers-2-guides/helldivers-stratagem-guide.md

 3. **I'm reviewing things with the assumption that you are willing to use every trick available to maximize their value per slot.**
 - For example: I assume that you share your partner's backpack or that you find a railgun on the map.
 4. **I'm not going to directly tell you what to use.
 I want you to use your brain and decide for yourself.**
 - I put a ton of effort into my testing and the least you can do is put some effort into thinking critically about the information that I'm presenting you.
-If you just want to be told what to use them go to reddit or discord, those people are happy to tell you.
+If you just want to be told what to use then go to reddit or discord, those people are happy to tell you.
 ## ▲▲▲ IMPORTANT READ THIS FIRST ▲▲▲